-The University will this week welcome senior leaders from Universitas 21 for their Annual Network Meeting and Presidential Symposium.
+In the first week of May 2017, the University welcomed senior leaders from Universitas 21 for their Annual Network Meeting and Presidential Symposium.

 Universitas 21 is the leading global network of research-intensive universities from 16 different countries, that work together to promote global citizenship and innovation through research-inspired teaching and learning, student mobility, connecting staff and students and wider advocacy for internationalisation.
-Collectively, its members enrol over 1.3million students and employ over 220,000 staff.
+Collectively, Universitas 21 members enroll over 1.3million students and employ over 220,000 staff.

-This is only the second occasion when the annual meetings have been held in the UK.
-Hosting the conference is a privilege for Nottingham, providing representatives of the 25 member institutions the opportunity to see our world-class facilities, including our recently opened GSK Carbon Neutral Laboratories for Sustainable Chemistry on our Jubilee Campus.
+May 2017’s meeting represented only the second occasion when the annual meetings have been held in the UK.
+Hosting the conference has been a privilege for Nottingham, providing representatives of the 25 member institutions the opportunity to see our world-class facilities, including our recently opened GSK Carbon Neutral Laboratories for Sustainable Chemistry on our Jubilee Campus.

-The VIPs will also hear from keynote speakers at a Symposium on Thursday including our Chancellor – Sir Andrew Witty.
-The Symposium will consider ‘21st Century Global Anchor Institutions: universities, cities and the international talent economy’.
+During the visit, the VIPs heard from keynote speakers at a Symposium including our Chancellor – Sir Andrew Witty.
+The Symposium considered ‘21st Century Global Anchor Institutions: universities, cities and the international talent economy’.

 Also during the week, the University planted 25 trees, one to represent each of the U21 member universities.
 The avenue, which sits in front of the David Ross Sports Village, will subsequently be named ‘Universitas 21 Avenue’ in celebration of the last 20 years of collaboration with partner institutions.